 Queen Mary regularly have Vietnamese students studying with us who are sponsored by Project 165 scholarship.
 These students often come to study in our School of Politics and International Relations for MSc Public Policy or MSc International Public Policy.
 We have also received students with Project 165 scholarships for our LLM programme and Masters in Public Administration.

 Vietnamese students are eligible to receive our International Science and Engineering Excellence awards.
 Further details about these awards can be found here

 We are also host institutions for a number of Chevening Scholarship holders each year.
 See here for further details on the Chevening awards: www.chevening.org/vietnam

 Queen Mary staff visit Vietnam two or three times per academic year but we also have several representatives in country to help prospective students submit applications to the College, apply for study visas, look at flights and accommodation and provide other services required by our students before they enrol at Queen Mary.

 Please see below for details of our representatives in Vietnam.
-Please feel free to make contact with any of them for assistance with your application to the College.
+Please feel free to make contact with any of them for assistance with your application to the University.

 1st Fl., Phu Dien Building